-After each sprint, the completed segment is delivered and adjusted according to the client feedback.
+After each sprint, the completed segment is delivered and adjusted according to the client’s feedback.
 In brief, the feature should be completely done, meaning, it should be coded, tested and integrated into the current product.

 - Extreme Programming (XP):

 Besides scrum, you can implement agile using another framework named extreme programming.
-It focuses on producing high-quality software and improving the responsiveness to the high change in requirement and development environment.
+It focuses on producing high-quality software and improving the responsiveness to the high change in requirements and development environment.
 The XP follows these 5 values to improve the software project:

-- Communication: daily face to face interaction among the team members
+- Communication: daily face-to-face interaction among the team members

 - Simplicity: only focus on the requirement and avoid waste by doing what is needed or asked for

 - Feedback: iteration through the feedback of the work done to improve the quality and working efficiency